 Bleached Hair With Dark Roots

 Out: Remember when everyone dyed their hair platinum, leaving incredibly dark, telltale roots at the top?
 It was très chic in 2016, but now we're ready to move on.
-In fact, Friscioni says this trend "can't fade fast enough."
+Friscioni says this trend "can't fade fast enough."

 In: Leaving intense contrasts out of your hair equation produces a fresher and more modern vibe.
 If you still want something bright and trendy, Baumhauer suggests the blorange trend.
 "This hybrid shade of elevated orangey strawberry looks beautiful on every skin tone.
 I like to think of this 'blorange' as rose gold's sister with an attitude."